olarewajuakeemope/news-flash/README.md

 # Welcome

-Welcome to News Flash!
+News Flash!
 This project gives you access to high quality, cutting edge news from sources worldwide.
 It is also designed to be intuitive and easy to use, all with a great, responsive UI.
 To see a live version of this project, please visit [this link](https://newsapi-cp1.herokuapp.com/).